Complex dynamics in adaptive phase oscillator networks: Discussion

-Furthermore, smaller frequency mismatch $|\omega|$ and sufficiently large adaptivity $a$ allow for bistable regions \lblLL\ where two frequency locked modes co-exist, i.e., anti-phase (antipodal) configurations co-exist in addition to in-phase configurations.
+{Considering the case of asymmetric coupling ($\beta=0$), we first observe that deviating from the non-adaptive limit ($a=0$) with non-zero adaptivity ($a\neq0$) leads to an overall larger locking region (\lblL), i.e., a larger frequency mismatch is required to break locking.
+It is interesting to note that in the context of forced oscillations, the mode-locking region corresponds to an Arnol'd tongue; indeed, the strength of adaptivity could be related to a forcing strength acting on one of the oscillators, at least in the limit of slow adaptation ($\epsilon\rightarrow 0$).
+Furthermore, smaller frequency mismatch $|\omega|$ and sufficiently large adaptivity $a$ allow for bistable regions \lblLL\ where two frequency locked modes exist, i.e., anti-phase (antipodal) configurations co-exist in addition to in-phase configurations --- indeed, considering stationary coupling in, e.g., Eq.~\eqref{eq:governing2DRescal} effectively results in a bi-harmonic coupling function which may lead to such bi-stability~\cite{Ashwin2015weak}.
 For larger $|\omega|$ and $a\neq0$, a further bistability region \lblLdr\ appears where locked states co-exist with drift cycles (rotations).
 While this general picture prevails for both positive and negative adaptivity, the situation is slightly more complicated in the region with $a<0$, where additional bifurcations diminish the width of the various (bi-)stable regions (\lblL, \lblLL\ and \lblLdr).
-Note that drift cycles correspond to rotations around the cylindrical phase space, whereas Hopf bifurcations give rise to libration limit cycles; however, in the case of directed adaptive networks, these cycles remain always unstable.
+Drift cycles correspond to rotational limit cycles around the cylindrical phase space, whereas Hopf bifurcations give rise to librational limit cycles; however, in the case of symmetric coupling ($\beta=0,\pi$), these cycles remain always unstable.